But why, out of all the other jungles in Borneo you can visit, should Ulu Temburong in Brunei be the one you choose?

 Booking a jungle trip with Borneo Guide

-The team in the office of Borneo Guide are excellent and will help you to book the trip that you want and need for the time you have available.
-They were also able to give us hugely helpful tips on the rest of Brunei so why not pay them a visit or drop them an email, you will find them extremely helpful, friendly and more than accommodating.
+The team at Borneo Guide are excellent.
+They will help you book the trip you want for the time you have available.
+They gave hugely helpful tips on the rest of Brunei so if you are in Brunei, pop in to see them.
+You will find Borneo Guide extremely helpful, friendly and more than accommodating.

 When to visit